 Recently we closed a seed round of £1M.
 The London based Garage Soho, an early stage investor and brand builder also supported us in the last round.

 2. Bang-Up Betty ($84K/year)

-Stacey Bowers (from North Little Rock, Arkansas, USA) started Bang-Up Betty almost 10 years ago.
+Stacey Bowers (from North Little Rock, Arkansas, USA) started Bang-Up Betty about 10 years ago.

 My name is Stacey, and I grew my handmade jewelry hobby into a business.
 Bang-Up Betty is subversive and sweet hand-stamped jewelry and funny, feminist gift items and apparel.

 Bang-Up Betty started as a coffee table hobby and has grown into a business that can support me.
 Its average revenue is about $6,000 per month.
 Oh, and its named after my cat.
 His name is Betty and he has his own Instagram account (@bettyisaboy).

 Learn more about starting an online jewelry store:

 -> How to start an online jewelry store?

 -> How much does it cost to start an online jewelry store?

 -> Pros and cons of an online jewelry store